Nonverbal communication

 Q: When communicating, nonverbal messages can

-with verbal messaes in6 ways
+interactwith verbal messaes in6 ways:

 A: Repeating, conflicting, complementing, substituting, regulating and accenting/moderating.